Hellenic Petroleum first quarter profit down 53% - News Break

 Hellenic Petroleum first quarter profit down 53%

-ATHENS (Reuters) - Greece’s biggest oil refiner Hellenic Petroleum posted a 53% fall in first quarter core profit on Thursday as refining margins were hurt because of lower demand for transport fuel amid coronavirus restrictions in Europe.
+Greece's biggest oil refiner Hellenic Petroleum (HEPr.AT) posted a 53% fall in first quarter core profit on Thursday as refining margins were hurt because of lower demand for transport fuel amid coronavirus restrictions in Europe.

 Stripping out oil inventory holdings, Hellenic said earnings before interest, tax, depreciation and amortisation (EBITDA) came in at 60 million euros ($73 million) in the first quarter, down from 128 million euros in the same period last year.